code-and-effect/effective_rte/README.markdown

-# stylish_rte
+# effective_rte

-stylish_rte is a Rails 3.1 gem that provides a rich text editor for use inside web pages.
+effective_rte is a Rails 3.1 gem that provides a rich text editor for use inside web pages.

 ## Prerequisites